HCN1222/HLS-vs-RTL/lab/lab4_sequential/combination_lock/Readme.md

 # Combinational Lock

-Using Board Basys3 with 10ns clock period
+Employing the Basys 3 board with a clock period of 10ns.

 ## Design